-Google has observed this mobile trend and continues to make changes to feature sites that conform to responsive website standards.
+Google has observed this mobile trend and continues to feature sites that conform to responsive website standards.

 Why Does Google Always Change Its Algorithms?

-As mentioned above, Google always modifies its algorithm according to the needs of its users.
+As mentioned above, Google always changes its algorithm according to the needs of its users.

 But as a business owner who is looking to grow your business online, you also need to keep up with these Google algorithm changes.